nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_ponoff_srv.rst

 This allows for a fine-grained control of the access rights for the Generic Power OnOff state, as the two model instances can be bound to different application keys:

 * The Generic Power OnOff Server only provides read access to the Generic On Power Up state.
-* The Generic Power OnOff Setup Server provides write access to the Generic On Power Up state, allowing configurator devices to change the power up behavior of the element.
+* The Generic Power OnOff Setup Server provides write access to the Generic On Power Up state, allowing configurator devices to change the power-up behavior of the element.

 Configuration
 =============